Fortified Electronic Signature (FES)

 - The signer enters the code to verify their identity.

-- The signed PDF — with signature embedded — is generated and uploaded to meetergo.
+- The signed PDF — with signature embedded and a cryptographic signature — is generated and uploaded to meetergo.

 - The form can now be submitted.